broadconn/GameJam-Noir/Defend/README.md

     - ~~Enemies follow this path.
 Use a spline for more natural movement.~~
     - ~~Refresh the path whenever a tower is placed~~
 - Minion spawning
-    - Come up with a way to define waves of enemies
+    - ~~Come up with a way to define waves of enemies.~~
-    - Enemies follow the pathing spline
+    - Spawn wave after wave until the player runs out out health or the waves end
+        - Build phase?
+Timed or manually trigger the next wave?
 - Towers attack and enemies die
     - Show tower range when placing it
     - Enemies have a coin reward